-In December 2016, the Company and Dr. Mark S. Berger entered into an agreement (the "Berger Employment Agreement"), to employ Dr. Berger as our Chief Medical Officer.
-Dr. Berger's employment with the Company is on an "at will" basis, meaning that either Dr. Berger or the Company may terminate his employment at any time for any reason or no reason, without further obligation or liability, except as provided in his employment agreement.
+In December 2016, we and Dr. Mark S. Berger entered into an agreement (the "2016 Berger Employment Agreement"), to employ Dr. Berger as our Chief Medical Officer.

-Pursuant to the Berger Employment Agreement, Dr. Berger is entitled to the following compensation and benefits:
+Pursuant to the 2016 Berger Employment Agreement, Dr. Berger was entitled to the following compensation and benefits:

-Dr. Berger's current annual base salary is \$405,000 per year.
-Dr. Berger may be entitled to a cash bonus in an amount to be determined by the Board with a target of 30% of the base salary.

-From time to time the Board may grant him options or restricted stock to purchase common shares of the Company.
+- Dr. Berger's annual base salary was \$405,000 in 2019.
+Dr. Berger was also entitled to a cash bonus in an amount to be determined by the Board with a target of 30% of the base salary. - Dr. Berger was eligible to participate in the Company's benefit plans that are generally provided for executive employees. - From time to time, the Board granted him options to purchase shares of common stock of the Company.